antoniom-neocles/demo-locl/README.md

 Demo for locl

 ## CLI
-Use `npm run locl-extract -- -l=en-US` to generate a json file for the given language in the assets folder.
-This command also builds the application, which is required by locl.
+Use `npm run locl-extract -- -l=en-US` to build the app and generate a json file for each lazyloaded module in the chosen language.